 Before we get started, I’m just going to say … the array of dates, prices, and add-ons can begin to feel dazzling.
-As you read through, you may begin to see sparkles and wonder whether you need a professional Disney matchmaker to find the ticket that’s Right For You in 2022.
+As you read through, you may begin to see sparkles and wonder whether it would be easier to speak to a travel professional.
 If you do, feel free to put this down and reach out to our friends at TouringPlans Travel; they can talk you through it and buy the tickets for you too.

 Add-Ons and Multi-Day Pricing